Amateur radio: Call signs

 An amateur radio operator uses a call sign on the air to legally identify the operator or station.
 In some countries, the call sign assigned to the station must always be used, whereas in other countries, the call sign of either the operator or the station may be used.

-In certain jurisdictions, an operator may also select a "vanity" call sign although these must also conform to the issuing government's allocation and structure used for Amateur Radio call signs.
-Some jurisdictions require a fee to obtain such a vanity call sign; in others, such as the UK, a fee is not required and the vanity call sign may be selected when the license is applied for.
-The FCC in the U.S. discontinued its fee for vanity call sign applications in September 2015.
+In certain jurisdictions, an operator may also select a "vanity" call sign although these must also conform to the issuing government's allocation and structure used for amateur radio call signs.
+Some jurisdictions require a fee to obtain a vanity call sign; in others, such as the UK, a fee is not required and the vanity call sign may be selected when the license is applied for.
+The FCC in the U.S. discontinued its fee for vanity call sign applications in September 2015, but reinstated it at $35 in 2022.